 You'll especially need tweezers if your dog gets a tick.
 Our post on Prevent Lyme Disease in Dogs shows how to use tweezers to pull out a tick.

-- Kwik-Stop Styptic Gel which forms an instant gel barrier to stop bleeding fast, especially for bleeding caused by clipping nails and minor cuts.
+Forms an instant gel barrier to stop minor bleeding fast, i.e. especially for bleeding caused by clipping nails and minor cuts.

-- R-7 Antiseptic Spray specifically formulated to help speed the healing process of cuts, scrapes, and minor abrasions.
-It's a gentle, cleansing formula does not contain alcohol and will not sting.
+Specifically formulated to help speed the healing process of cuts, scrapes, and minor abrasions.
+It's a gentle, cleansing formula that does not contain alcohol and will not sting.

 Need a band-aid for your dog, but it's hard to find one that fits?
-Well PawFlex Bandages has created a line of bandages just for dogs.
+PawFlex Bandages is a line of bandages just for dogs.
 PawFlex bandages are a disposable non adhesive fur friendly super stretch all in one bandage that maintains a secure comfortable natural fit.
 The PawFlex sizes and designs are created for specific sized dogs and specific wound-care areas.
-Check out their website for more information: http://www.pawflex.com/

-Last but not least is the dreaded dog cone.
 You probably already have one from your vet when your dog was spayed or neutered.
 The vet typically has them in clear plastic or a soft collar version.
-Last time we needed a collar for our dog Kobi, a Havanese, we used a different kind of collar - an inflatable collar from ProCollar.
+Last time we needed a collar for our dog Kobi, a Havanese, we used a different kind of collar - an inflatable collar from BENCMATE.
 It seemed to fit our dog much better and he was less annoyed with it than the other collars we tried.

 Who knows big dogs can be cute too?
 Large hybrid dogs are certainly the most adorable breeds you'll find!